open-telemetry/opamp-spec/specification.md

 ## Agent to Server State Synchronization

 The Agent notifies the Server about Agent's state by sending AgentToServer messages.
-The state for example includes the agent description, its effective configuration, the status of the remote configuration it received from the server and the status of the packages.
+The state for example includes the Agent description, its effective configuration, the status of the remote configuration it received from the Server and the status of the packages.
 The Server tracks the state of the Agent using the data specified in the messages referenced from AgentToServer message.